okta/odyssey/packages/docs/icons.md

 By default, all icons are Grey 900.
 If using an icon on top of a solid color, for example in a primary button, it should be White.
 As a general guideline, icons should be the same color as their accompanying text.

-As an example, if you have a “Delete policy” button, do not colorize the delete button or trashcan icon with Green 400.

 </Description>

 <Visual variant="positive">